scstech85/DocEmul/README.md

 There are several XML files to describe the document structure.
 This files are used also in the experiments proposed in the research.
 ### Text data
 In the text files there are the data used to write text during the production process.
-### handwritten
+### Fonts
-In this directory you can find some fonts downloaded from `http://www.dafont.com/it/`
+In the directory `handwritten` you can find some fonts downloaded from `http://www.dafont.com/it/` and used to generate the synthetic data for the experiments.

 # Generation process
 ## Esposalles